Mart95Dev/test-mit/city-weather/README.md

 ## Available Scripts

-In the project directory, you can run with docker-compose : npm launch
+In the project directory, you can run with docker-compose : npm run launch

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.